bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 Depending on under which brand name these thermostats are sold they might have a different type name.
 If your thermostat does not work, and you really want to change the temperature you might want to buy a supported model.<br>
 This Github page of [Danidata](https://github.com/danidata/Calduino-WiFly-Arduino-EMS-Buderus) has a very similar approach that works with the RC35.<br><br>
-**You do NOT need to have an EMS compatible thermostat if you only want to read out the boiler!**<br>
+**You do NOT need to have an EMS compatible thermostat if you only want to read out the common status messages from the boiler!**<br>
 Status updates regarding many parameters of the boiler are sent to the bus every 10 seconds.<br>
 I f.i. have an on/off thermostat zone control.
 So I do not have a Nefit thermostat at all.
 By connecting the EMS bus circuit to the service jack, I can still capture those status updates.<br>
 It is only if you want to read or write thermostat settings you need an EMS bus thermostat.

 ## Hardware:
 * EMS interface circuit
-* Arduino Mega + Wiznet Ethernet Shield
+* Arduino Mega 2560 + Wiznet Ethernet Shield
 * Raspberry Pi, PC or other device running Domoticz

 The EMS bus interface can be converted to TTL level by means of a simple circuit.